 - TOTO WASHLET+ RW (paired with the wall-hung, RP Toilet only)

 - TOTO WASHLET+ RX (paired with the wall-hung, RP Toilet only)

 - TOTO WASHLET+ SW (paired with the wall-hung, SP Toilet only)

 - TOTO WASHLET+ SX (paired with the wall-hung, SP Toilet only)

-Readers who are familiar with TOTO’s products may notice that the model numbers for many of these WASHLET+ bidet seats mirror the model numbers of TOTO’s regular WASHLET line (e.g. S550e, S500e, S350e, S300e, C100, C200).
-However, this does not mean that they’re interchangeable.
+If you’re already familiar with TOTO’s products you might notice that the model numbers for many of these WASHLET+ bidet seats are the same as the model numbers for TOTO’s regular WASHLET line (e.g. S550e, S500e, S350e, S300e, C100, C200).
+However, this does not mean that they’re the same.

 A WASHLET+ and WASHLET with matching model number are the same in terms of features but not in how they’re configured.
 In other words, an S550e WASHLET+ seat has identical features to the S550e WASHLET seat, but the placement of the S550e WASHLET+’s cords and hoses only allows it to be installed on a compatible WASHLET+ toilet.
 In comparison, an S550e WASHLET can be installed on most toilets, including most WASHLET+ toilets, but its cords and hoses will always remain visible.

 The tables below provide a side-by-side comparison of the different features on each WASHLET+ bidet seat.
 For a more detailed explanation of these features and what they do, check out our Glossary of Common Bidet Seat Terms.